 While it is an utter joy to look at, and nice to use, we still feel it costs too much for too little.

 MacBook Air buying advice

 The MacBook Air is a slim, lightweight laptop with a 13in screen.
-There are two base configurations available, though both are only available in Silver:
+There are two base configurations available, and both are only available in silver: